2025 Best Colleges for Public Policy

 • Nashville, TN

-Professional Outcomes: Six months after graduating, 96% of the Class of 2021 were employed or in graduate school.
-The most commonly entered industry was finance followed by technology, consulting, education, and engineering.
-Alumni can be found in droves at Capital One, Goldman Sachs, Bain & Company, JP Morgan Chase, Citi, and Meta.
-Among 2022 alumni who directly pursued advanced degrees, the majority enrolled at Vanderbilt followed by Columbia, Harvard, Penn, NYU, and Northwestern.
+Professional Outcomes: Six months after graduating, 95% of the Class of 2023 were employed or in graduate school.
+Alumni can be found in droves at Capital One, Deloitte, McKinsey & Company, VUMC, Amazon, and Bank of America.
+Among 2023 alumni who directly pursued advanced degrees, the majority enrolled at Vanderbilt followed by Columbia, UPenn, NYU, Harvard, Yale, Duke, and Northwestern.
+The greatest number of recent alumni stayed in the Greater Nashville area but large pockets also assembled in New York City, Boston, and Chicago.
+Mid-career median salaries for Vanderbilt graduates are number one in the state by a wide margin; the median figure is $86,000.

 • Cost of Attendance: $89,590